 You can also access the item in your course to review your grade and feedback in context.

-You can see your score immediately if all questions are auto-graded.
-However, your instructor must manually grade some question types such as Essays, and then post the test grade and feedback.
+Your instructor must manually grade some question types such as Essays, and then post the assessment grade and feedback.
 Your grades also appear on the global and course grades pages.

 You can also access the assessment in your course to review your grade and feedback in context.
 Select the test or assignment title on the Course Content page and the Details & Information panel opens.
 Select anywhere in the Grading section to review what you submitted, available correct answers, and your grade and feedback.
 If your instructor left feedback, select the speech bubble icon to view it.